 It could be said that this is the most turbulent month for most families.
 Sure, we’re not transitioning into a new year or preparing for the Christmas holiday, yet this kind of stress and change is mostly in our heads.
 February, on the other hand, is the month of actual change; within a short week, we need to go from lazy beach lions to busy workers, managing a schedule, and sending our kids off to school the best we can.

-In between the long, warm summer days of January and the December frenzy, we only get three short months to prepare ourselves and admit that the days in the sun are nearly gone.
+In between the long, warm summer days of January and the December frenzy, we only get a few short months to prepare ourselves and admit that the days in the sun are nearly gone.
 February is the month to buckle up for, getting ready for change, and showing the rest of the world what we’re made of.